Design Composition: An Introduction

 Regner Ramos obtained his undergraduate and Masters degrees at the University of Puerto Rico's School of Architecture.
 He is currently a final year Phd student at The Bartlett School of Architecture - UCL, and his research uses the figure of the cyborg to understand how mobile technologies change the experience, understanding, and perception of urban spaces, whilst simultaneously creating new forms of identities and embodiments.
 Regner is also Editor-in-Chief of Lobby, The Bartlett's newest publication, and a contributing writer for Glass Magazine.

-You will need to bring a cutting mat, metallic ruler, pencil, black market [Sharpie], sketch book, x-acto blade, glue.
+You will need to bring a cutting mat, metallic ruler, pencil, black marker pen [Sharpie], sketch book, x-acto blade, glue.

 Details for booking